Major in Chemistry Secondary Education

 Want to share your passion for the chemical world with high school students?
 As a Chemistry Secondary Education major at Etown, located in Pennsylvania, you will experience rigorous course work paired with independent research opportunities that will make you a valuable candidate in the job market.
 This major blends education and chemistry to prepare students for specialized positions in both areas of study.
 You will graduate from this program with extensive knowledge and with a degree in chemistry, as well as a Pennsylvania teaching certificate that allows you to teach in 45 other reciprocal states.

-Our Chemistry Secondary Education program covers basic and advanced forms of chemistry combined with topics from math, physics and biology courses.
-Education courses also make up a large portion of the course requirements and provide our students with the theories and skills necessary for classroom management.
+Our Chemistry Secondary Education program covers basic and advanced forms of chemistry combined with topics from math, physics, and biology courses.
+Education courses also make up a large portion of the course requirements and provide our students with the theories and skills necessary for creating a positive and productive learning environment.
 Some of the courses required of this major include:

 - Physical Inorganic Chemistry